doctort57/GifTastic/README.md

 Click on image to animate, Click on Image to stop animate

-Note that Daniel Murphy is a common name so sometimes you get pictures of actors and such that are not baseball players.
+Note that Daniel Murphy and others are common names so sometimes you get pictures of actors and such that are not baseball players.
 I will see if there is another parameter one can use to only get images from MLB.com using GiphyAPI.

 ## Screen Shots